clamlamay/oragami/README.md

 ### Update:

 The game has been updated from Javascript to jQuery.
 Less code and easy on the eyes.

-This game made me realize that I still count on my fingers.
+This game made me (Christopher) realize that I still count on my fingers.